 Jessie: Joel and I did an entire episode on boundaries over the summer.
-Look for “Summer Bonus 3: Clear & Healthy Boundaries (Quick Dive) on your podcast platforms.
-We’ll also link it in the show notes.
+Look for “Summer Bonus 3: Clear & Healthy Boundaries (Quick Dive) on your podcast platforms, or click here to head right to that episode.

 Jessie: Now that we have a nice foundation, let’s dig into 3 boundaries you may need to put into place to protect your workflow.

 3 Areas You Should Consider